Fabry disease: Research

+GT-GLA-S03

+In March 2026, the FDA granted Orphan Drug Designation to GT-GLA-S03, an autologous cell therapy for the treatment of classic Fabry disease.
+Developed by Glafabra Therapeutics, the therapy utilizes a "redosable" hematopoietic stem cell approach to provide a continuous source of the alpha-galactosidase A enzyme.
+Long-term data from a five-year Canadian pilot study (NCT02800070) indicated that treated patients experienced a 48% median reduction in plasma lyso-Gb3 levels while maintaining stable renal and cardiac function.

 History

 Fabry disease was first described by dermatologist Johannes Fabry and surgeon William Anderson independently in 1898.
 It was recognised to be due to abnormal storage of lipids in 1952.
 In the 1960s, the inheritance pattern was established as being X-linked, as well as the molecular defect responsible for causing the accumulation of glycolipids.

 Ken Hashimoto published his classic paper on his electron microscopic findings in Fabry disease in 1965.

 The first specific treatment for Fabry disease was approved in 2001.